Envirometrix/PredictiveSoilMapping/06-Soilmapping_using_mla.md

 #>  $ SOURCEID: Factor w/ 359 levels "199_CAN_CP111_1",..: 1 2 3 4 5 6 7 8 9 10 ...
 ```

 Because we will run 3D modelling, we also need to add depth of horizons.
 We use a small function to assign depth values as the center depth of each horizon (as shown in figure below).
-Because we know where the horizons start and stop, we can copy the values of target variables two times so that the model knows at which depth values of properties change.
+Because we know where the horizons start and stop, we can copy the values of target variables two times so that the model knows at which depths values of properties change.

 ```r